 Urban design works

-We adopted the Victoria Street Streetscape Masterplan to guide future streetscape improvements in the Victoria Street precinct in 2015.
+We adopted the Victoria Street Streetscape Masterplan in 2015 to guide future streetscape improvements in the Victoria Street precinct.

 Shopfront improvement program

 In 2018 we are running a pilot program to help business owners improve their shop fronts.
-We are working closely with a number of traders to help them refurbish their shopfronts and roller doors, by providing grants and in-kind support.
+We are working closely with a number of traders to help them refurbish their shopfronts and roller doors by providing grants and in-kind support.
 This has included supporting 10 shops by improving their shopfronts and installing 15 roller shutters with artwork designed by local children to enhance the appearance of Victoria Street.